Well, here goes, the long version…

 My current journey began in 2005 when I was diagnosed with breast cancer.
 Luckily, it was caught early, I had a lumpectomy and it was followed with chemo and radiation.
 It was the type of tumor that responded to estrogen, so I went on the standard estrogen blocking therapy in February 2006.
 I had battled my weight for much of my adult life, gaining with each pregnancy, and never quite losing it all.
 I was NEVER one of those people who shed a lot and gained it back.
 I was more like a steady reliable gainer.
 Each year brought a bit more, and I sunk into depression a bit more with each pound.
 It is no exaggeration that not a day went by without me thinking, fretting and dwelling on my weight.
 It affected my self image, my sexuality, my activity and what I chose to expose myself too.
 I found myself isolating myself more, less afraid to jump in and have fun.
 When I gained 10 lbs. after going on the estrogen blocker, I had a tolerance break.

-My first step was buying Dr. Mark Hyman’s book “Ultrametabolism”.
+My first step was buying Dr. Mark Hyman’s book “Ultrametabolism” in 2006.
 As I read it I not only realized I had thyroid problems, but I started feeling hope for the first time in a LONG time.
 I started changing my diet.
 I stopped eating processed food.
 I started reading labels.
-I went to my internist and asked to be put on thyroid.
-He was willing to work with me, and even ordered the book to read himself.
-A year went by, and I lost about 20 lbs. not alot, but progress!
+I went to my internist and asked to be put on thyroid, despite my TSH being “high normal” (that’s another entire blog post…) He was willing to work with me, and even ordered the book to read himself.
+A year went by, and I lost about 20 lbs. not a lot, but progress!
 Late in 2007 I started searching more proactively to see if Dr. Hyman taught anywhere.
 I found a week-long Ultrametabolism Workshop at Kripalu Yoga Center in his hometown of Lenox, MA that was scheduled for January 2008.
 I jumped at the chance to go.
 My family was supportive.
 Off I went.
 It changed my life.
+It gave me back my sanity.

 Halfway through the week, when Mark discussed auto-immune diseases, I realized his talk was applicable to me.
 In June of 2007, about a year after my cancer treatments finished, I developed a clotting disorder called ITP (for those who are curious, it stands for Idiopathic Thrombocytopenic Purpura.
 Aren’t you glad you asked?).
 My platelets were being “eaten” by my own immune system, which recognized them as foreign.
 My oncologist, who is also a hematologist, tried everything.
 Nothing worked.
 They got my platelet count high enough that the bruising stopped (unless I banged myself, then look out), but they said “you’ll have to live with it”.
 In other words, if you need surgery, you might need a transfusion of platelets beforehand.
 And don’t hit your head, get in an accident, etc. Gee, thanks, I think I’ll just bubble wrap myself!

 Dr. Hyman looked at all this and announced “You have a toxin in you, and we need to figure out what it is.”
 Ok, let’s do it.
-The next day, at his office, we ran labs (unusual, and uncommon ones), I gave a detailed history of every symptom I had, and we discussed my weight.
+The next day, at his office, we ran labs (unusual, and uncommon ones), I gave a detailed history of every symptom I had, and we discussed my weight, my rosacea, my ITP and my cancer history.
 He said he was optimistic about figuring it all out.
 I finished the week newly committed to eating even healthier (half the week was spent with RD Kathie Madonna Swift, who is the smartest dietician ever).
 So, I went home full of hope, and waited for my results to come back.

 I told Mark I would do whatever it took to get healthy.
 I started on vitamins, detox supplements, vitamin D, fish oil, and 5HTP.
 I started weaning my anti-depressant a month later.
 I worked with my internist, and Dr. Hyman, and increased my Armour Thyroid medication from 30 to 60 to 90 to 120 to 150 mg. (over 12 mos.)
 I finally felt normal!
 I had energy again!
 No more naps!
 Is this what I should have felt like all the years I had small kids?
 How long had I been running on empty?